MyrtoTs/task-interpreter/README.md

 # Task Interpreter

 The Task Interpreter main funcionalities are: the engine selection to fulfill the user's requests, and the assistant's conversational functionality.
-Additionally, for the project's needs, it is responsible for limiting the requests sent to the *Image Retrieval by Caption* within the vessel domain and determining whether the *Image Retrieval by Image* requests are cross-modal.
+Additionally, for the project's needs, it is responsible for limiting the requests sent to the *Image Retrieval by Caption* engine within the vessel domain and determining whether the *Image Retrieval by Image* requests are cross-modal.
 The Task Interpreter is implemented as a multi-agent system, with the agents being: a request classifier, a conversational (chat) agent and the helper ones about vessels and image types.

 ## Performance